ar1111na/JIRA-like-Ticketing-System/README.md

 | created_at   | TIMESTAMP    | Timestamp when the ticket was created              |
 | updated_at   | TIMESTAMP    | Timestamp of the last ticket update                |

-### Comments Table
-Stores comments added to tickets for collaboration purposes.
+**Comments Table:** Stores comments added to tickets for collaboration purposes.
 | Column Name  | Data Type    | Description                            |
 |--------------|--------------|----------------------------------------|
 | comment_id   | Primary Key  | Unique identifier for each comment     |